tbergeron/jellyfin-record-check/README.md

+# jellyfin-record-check
-Using `Selenium` and `geckodriver` to fetch URL and look for specific element.
+- Using `Selenium` and `geckodriver` to fetch URL and look for specific element.
-Using `NW.js` to run headless and display a tray icon displaying wether or not Jellyfin is recording via its DVR feature.
+- Using `NW.js` to run headless and display a tray icon displaying wether or not Jellyfin is recording via its DVR feature.